Giroud: God wanted me to play for Milan

 Giroud is thought to have signed a two-year deal with Milan and is following in the steps of legendary figures such as Gunnar Nordahl, Filippo Inzaghi and Andriy Shevchenko.

-And the France international leaned on one of those iconic figures before putting pen to paper with the Italian giants.
+And the France international leaned on one of those iconic figures before putting pen to paper with the Italian giant.

 "The time had come to leave Chelsea and discover a new league.
 God wanted me to play for Milan," he said.